 Workshop Ltd. All rights on the contents of this publication are reserved.
-Nothing may be reproduced in whole or part without prior consent of the publishers. [©]Games Workshop Ltd, 1983.
-Dungeons & Dragons[®] and Advanced Dungeons & Dra-gons[®] are registered trademarks of TSR Hobbies Inc. RuneQuegt[TM] is a registered trademark of Chaosium Inc. Traveller[TM] is a registered trademark of Games Designers' Workshop.
+Nothing may be reproduced in whole or part without prior consent of the publishers.
+Games Workshop Ltd, 1983.
+Dungeons & Dragons and Advanced Dungeons & Dragons are tegistered trademarks of TSR Hobbies Inc. RuneQuegt in is a registered trademark of Chaosium Inc. Traveller is a registered trademark of Games Designers